 Small number of badly behaved MPs should not ‘tarnish’ Parliament, watchdog says

-The new Parliamentary Commissioner for Standards said the reputation of the House was ‘possibly as low as it has ever been’.
+New parliamentary commissioner for standards says reputation of the House ‘possibly as low as it has ever been’

 The behaviour of a small number of MPs should not be allowed to “tarnish” the reputation of Parliament as a whole, the new Commons standards watchdog has warned.